danigm/danigm.net/blog/content/gnome-gtk-developer.md

 GNU/Linux and free software, but lately we mainly do web apps with python and react, because that's what our current clients ask for.

-But the first payed project for wadobo was a GNOME project, I started the company with a small project to improve accessibility in PDF documents, working directly in evince.
-And then we worked with Qt, QML and other technologies, but I wasn't able to get a payed work on GNOME or Gtk+ since that initial work.
+But the first paid project for wadobo was a GNOME project, I started the company with a small project to improve accessibility in PDF documents, working directly in evince.
+And then we worked with Qt, QML and other technologies, but I wasn't able to get a paid work on GNOME or Gtk+ since that initial work.

 In any case, I continued working in GNOME in my spare time, trying to contribute, first with [libgepub][5], trying to bring epub support to evince,